-10. Internal Audit Function
+11. Internal Audit Function

-The Group outsourced its internal audit function to an independent professional firm, Sterling Business Alignment Consulting Sdn Bhd to provide an independent assessment and assurance over the system of internal control of the Group to the ARMC and the Board.
+During the financial year under review, the Group outsourced its internal audit function to an independent professional firm, Sterling Business Alignment Consulting Sdn Bhd to provide an independent assessment and assurance over the system of internal control of the Group to the ARMC and the Board.